CUTTING CLUB HUB

 How Does It Work?

 These batteries are strategically mounted on existing power poles, seamlessly integrating with the current infrastructure.
-The primary function of these batteries is to store energy during off-peak times when electricity demand is low and then release the stored energy during peak times when the demand is high.
+The primary function of these batteries is to store energy during off-peak times, when electricity demand is low, and release it during peak times, when demand is high.
 This helps alleviate the load on the main grid, ensuring a more balanced and reliable power supply to the residents of Greerton.
 Frew explains, “Greerton has undergone intensive in-fill housing, meaning there are more houses in the neighbourhood than what the electricity network there was originally designed for.”

 A Step Towards Sustainable Energy